Insights and Advice for Enabling More Efficient and Sustainable Construction

 When it comes to analytics, businesses are evolving from static, passive reports of things that have already happened to proactive analytics with dashboards that help them see what is happening at every second and give alerts when something is not how it should be.
 Solutions such as an AI algorithm based on the most advanced neural networks provide high accuracy in anomaly detection as it learns from historical trends and patterns.
 That way, any unexpected event will be immediately registered, and the system will notify the user.

-Another feature that AI has on offer in BI solutions is the upscaled insights capability.
+Another feature that AI has to offer in BI solutions is the upscaled insights capability.
 It basically fully analyzes your dataset automatically without needing effort on your end.
 You choose the data source you want to analyze and the column/variable (for instance, revenue) the algorithm should focus on.
 Then, calculations will be run and come back to you with growth/trends/forecast, value driver, key segments correlations, anomalies, and what-if analysis.
-That is an incredible time gain as what is usually handled by a data scientist will be performed by a tool, providing business users with access to high-quality insights and a better understanding of their information, even without a strong IT background.
+That is an incredible time gain as what is usually handled by a data scientist can now be performed by a tool, providing business users with access to high-quality insights and a better understanding of their information, even without a strong IT background.

 The demand for real-time online data analysis software is increasing, and the arrival of the IoT (Internet of Things) also brings countless amounts of data, promoting statistical analysis and management at the top of the priority list.
 However, businesses today want to go further, and Adaptive AI might be the answer.
 As stated by Gartner, Adaptive AI systems “support a decision-making framework centered around making faster decisions while remaining flexible to adjust as issues arise.”
-These systems are so interesting for companies today because they can learn from behavioral patterns and adjust to real-world changes, making it easier to make fast and improved decisions.
+These systems are so intriguing for companies today because they can learn from behavioral patterns and adjust to real-world changes, making it easier to make fast and improved decisions.

 Agentic AI has also emerged as a valuable innovation for AI in business intelligence.
 It refers to systems and models that “can act autonomously to achieve goals without the need for constant human guidance.”
 This is a significant shift from existing rule-based AI models that cannot act independently.
 Agentic AI is programmed to achieve a goal and act on behalf of a human to achieve that goal.
 The technology harnesses the creative abilities of Generative AI but differs fundamentally as it does not focus on creating content but on making decisions.
-In 2025, Agentic AI is expected to improve human-machine collaboration due to its supercharged reasoning and, most of all, its advanced execution capabilities.
+In 2026, Agentic AI is expected to improve human-machine collaboration due to its supercharged reasoning and, most of all, its advanced execution capabilities.

 3) Data Security

-As you have seen with our extensive AI trend, data and information security were hot topics in 2024 and will continue to be so in 2025.
+As you have seen with our extensive AI trend, data and information security were hot topics in 2025 and will continue to be so in 2026.
 The implementation of privacy regulations such as the GDPR (General Data Protection Regulation) in the EU, the CCPA (California Consumer Privacy Act) in the USA, and the LGPD (General Personal Data Protection Law) in Brazil have established the foundation for data security and the management of customers’ personal information.

 Luckily, with the current situation, company boards recognize cybersecurity as an overall business risk more than an IT-related issue.
 According to Gartner’s Cybersecurity Predictions for 2023-2024, by 2026, 70% of boards will include one member with cybersecurity expertise.

 Amongst the measures organizations are taking in the coming years, we will see an increase in adopting the Zero Trust framework.
-Zero Trust doesn’t describe a specific technology but an approach in which businesses remove the “implicit trust” from all computing infrastructure by verifying every stage of digital interaction from devices to users, regardless of location.
+Zero Trust doesn’t describe a specific technology, but an approach in which businesses remove the “implicit trust” from all computing infrastructure by verifying every stage of digital interaction from devices to users, regardless of location.
 This means every user who wants to interact with the company’s systems needs to be validated and verified.
 According to Gartner, by 2026, 10% of large enterprises will have a “comprehensible, mature and measurable” Zero Trust program in place, compared to the less than 1% that have one today.
 However, almost half of them might fail as a Zero Trust approach requires full organizational involvement and connection to business goals to succeed.

 The concern in cybersecurity also presents a challenge for SaaS BI tools as they need to ensure they offer a secure product that clients will trust with their sensitive data.
 Like any other cloud BI solution, online business intelligence software is also subjected to security risks.
 Some of them include processing data quickly to provide real-time insights that might be subjected to regulatory compliance, vulnerabilities when moving data from user’s systems to the BI tool’s cloud, or when the tool provides access to data from multiple devices that may be unsafe and exposed to attacks.
 To prevent any of this from happening, BI software needs to have a clear focus on security.

-With these security threats increasing, businesses must adopt an organizational approach to protect their data.
-That is why data governance will remain one of the hottest topics related to security in 2025.
+With security threats increasing, businesses must adopt an organizational approach to protect their data.
+That is why data governance will remain one of the hottest topics related to security in 2026.
 This concept refers to a set of processes, policies, and roles that ensure appropriate valuation, creation, consumption, and control of business data at a strategic, tactical, and operational level.
 It establishes roles and responsibilities regarding who can manipulate the data, in which situation, and with what tools and methods to ensure a secure and efficient data management process.

 In the past years, tighter regulations, such as GDPR, have obligated organizations to ensure a secure environment for sensitive data, enhancing the need for stronger governance processes.
 As we mentioned earlier, companies of all sizes are exposed to attacks and breaches, leaving massive amounts of sensitive information from customers, suppliers, employees, and others exposed to misuse.
 In that sense, implementing a well-crafted governance plan will help organizations comply with government regulations while setting the perfect environment for using quality data and achieving their goals.